 If you like to start the year off with a meaningful gift, give a learning tool to help your child throughout their school years.
 Books, calculators, and other “learning presents” are great gifts and are far more useful than adding more “stuff” to their room.
 Art supplies are also valued and help foster creativity.

-Depending on your family’s stance on technology, back-to-school may be time to invest in a new home computer for the whole family or set up an older laptop for your child to use as they start school.
+Depending on your family’s stance on technology (and need), back-to-school may be time to invest in a new home computer for the whole family or set up an older laptop for your child to use as they start school.
 With schools today, many computer studies begin in first and second grade.
 Your child doesn’t need bells and whistles, just the basics to get them really excited about learning.

-In first grade, students learn to tell time and many become fascinated with clocks and watches, but at every grade level a nice watch helps kids arrive on time.
-A simple analogue watch is perfect for beginning time-readers.
+In first grade, students learn to tell time and many become fascinated with clocks and watches, but at every grade level, a nice watch helps kids arrive on time.
+A simple analog watch is perfect for beginning time-readers.
 If you’re giving a watch to older kids, they’ll appreciate the gift too.
-In junior high they’ll navigate their new schedule by keeping an eye on the time.
+In junior high, they’ll navigate their new schedule by keeping an eye on the time.
 In high school, they may want a digital watch with an alarm to help them get to class on those early mornings.
 If you want to buy your kids a gift to start the school year, opt for a practical item they need for success in the year ahead.

 6. Brainstorm “New Year” Resolutions

 Just like the start of the calendar year, the school year’s a great time for back-to-school resolutions.
-A fun twist is to encourage your kids to record their resolutions, hopes and goals for the upcoming school year on video.
+A fun twist is to encourage your kids to record their resolutions, hopes, and goals for the upcoming school year on video.
 Play the video back at the end of the year and see how much they’ve grown and changed.

 Look at the overview of the year with your kids.
 Use the Year-at-a-Glance pages from the Living Well Planner and jot down a couple of mile markers throughout the year.
 Maybe your kids want to learn to read chapter books by November or they’re hoping to join a baseball team in the spring.
 Having an overview of the year helps you plot out the timeframes.